Gregorie6112/leetcode-problems/README.md

-# Leet Code Problems && AlgoExpert's Problems
+# Leet Code Problems & AlgoExperts Problems

-#### These are leetcode problems that i am pushing up to my github to continue to come back and refactor if need be and i want to make my time complexity better
+#### Leetcode Problems and AlgoExperts Problems to continue to keep my skills sharp and continue learning

-:boom:This repo will be updated everyday with problems i am completing daily.
-From easy to hard problems i will be focusing on MVP products at first then come back to optimize time complexity.
+:boom:This repo will be updated everyday with problems i am completing From easy to hard problems i will be focusing on completing the question and coming back for better time and space complexity.

-# 🎗️ I've moved over to AlgoExperts platform so every question answered will now be AlgoExperts and are viewable on their website.
+# 🎗️ I've moved to a more structured learning experience and moved to AlgoExpert's platform.
+AlgoExperts questions start on line 500.